FatihBaycu/FirstFlutterApp/README.md

 # OgrenciCRUD

-Bu Projede List içine Öğrenci Ekliyebilir,Silebilir,Güncelliyebilirsiniz.
+Bu Projede List içine Öğrencileri Görüntüleyebilir, Ekliyebilir,Silebilir,Güncelliyebilirsiniz.
+In this project you can Show,Add,Update and Delete Students.
 ## Getting Started

 This project is a starting point for a Flutter application.